CHAPTER Mhp 300 LICENSE, AND REGISTRATION REQUIREMENTS, APPLICATIONS, AND FEES

 (a) Applicants shall have completed at least 2 years of post-master’s or doctoral supervised clinical work experience in a mental health setting.

-(d) Acceptable clinical supervised experience shall require direct, formal contact with a supervisor who is responsible for the clinical development and guidance of the supervisee and is familiar with the supervisee’s work and organizational setting.
+(e) Acceptable clinical supervised experience shall require face-to-face contact with a supervisor who is responsible for the clinical development and guidance of the supervisee and is familiar with the supervisee’s work and organizational setting.

-(h) Supervised experience shall not include class work, practicum experience or other course related experiences.
+(i) Supervised experience shall not include class work, practicum, or internship experience or other course related experiences.

-(i) Supervisors shall not have a dual relationship with the supervisee such as a spouse/civil union partner, close relative, or therapist.
+(j) Supervisors shall not have a dual relationship with the supervisee such as a spouse, close relative, or therapist.

-(j) Independent private practice shall not be considered acceptable supervised professional experience.
+(k) Independent private mental health practice shall not be considered acceptable supervised professional experience.

 Mhp 305.04 Examination for Mental Health Counselors.